thomasxwright/Ascii-Depot/README.md

 - To practice working on a new codebase with a new team of developers
 - To understand how MVC concept and logins are added

 ---

+# How to Use
+1. Install packages and dependencies
+2. Create .env file with PORT and DB_STRING to a MongoDB cluster
+3. Input text to save a note or a link to an image to generate an ascii note

+---